b2binpay/api-php/README.md

 );
 ```

-**Warning: Sandbox and main gateway has their own pairs of key and secret!**
+**Warning: Sandbox and main gateway have their own pairs of key and secret!**

 ### Create bill